 If you have a larger group and want to rent both houses, we have beds for 14 (sharing) or 10 (not sharing).
 And we are willing to have groups up to 20 if you want to bring your own air mattresses or set up a tent or two.
 Bear in mind that you may be able to find places for everyone to sleep, but we still have limited bathrooms and dining space.

 We debated this on several occasions and ultimately decided that simplicity is the best approach for now.
 As such, we will not be providing meal service.
 However, there are two restaurant and meal service options in Dorchester including Dorchester Meals to Go and Village Square take-out.

-There are several more restaurants and two grocery stores in Sackville as well as a few restaurant options in Memramcook.
-Contact us if you need more information before you book.
-This information will also be provided in your welcome package upon arrival.
+There are several more restaurants and two grocery stores in Sackville. as well as a few restaurant options in Memramcook.
+Contact us if you need more details before you book.
+This information is also available in the information binder.